httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 ~~~

-The server signs the response with its own key and includes the signature of `sig1` from the request in the signed content of the response.
+The server signs the response with its own key and includes the signature of `sig1` from the request in the covered components of the response.
 The signature input string for this example is:

 ~~~
 "content-type": application/json